WORKING ON OR VISITING CAMPUS

 Faculty and staff members who have been instructed to return to work on campus and have concerns about doing so due to a medical condition should follow the steps for completing a workplace accommodation request under the Workplace Accommodation Policy.
 The COVID-19 Workplace Accommodation Request Form will need to be completed in advance for review and consideration by the Office of Human Resources in consultation with your manager and/or dean.
 This process will also apply to student employees and graduate assistants should the need arise.

-Please review additional information about telecommuting, positions that require an on-campus presence, flexible scheduling, and staggered start and end times in the Faculty and Staff Guide for Returning to Campus.
+Please review additional information about telecommuting, positions that require an on-campus presence, flexible scheduling, and staggered start and end times in the Operational Considerations section of this website.

 Those who need to consider telecommuting under the COVID-19 Temporary Telecommuting Policy due to a medical reason or personal need should complete the Telework Request Form for consideration by the Office of Human Resources and their manager and/or dean.